Casus-B/Casus-custom-Chatfill-II/README.md

 ## 6.0 Update

-Updated the preset to incorporate some of the main author's adjustments in his new []"Chatfill II Conviction Edition"](https://www.reddit.com/r/SillyTavernAI/comments/1u436a0/chatfill_v2_mimo_edition_experiment_no_1_dealing/?screen_view_count=1).
+Updated the preset to incorporate some of the main author's adjustments in his new ["Chatfill II Conviction Edition"](https://www.reddit.com/r/SillyTavernAI/comments/1u436a0/chatfill_v2_mimo_edition_experiment_no_1_dealing/?screen_view_count=1).
 Some, but not all.

 - His revision to the phrasing on what I call "final_instruction" seems to improve the AI's commitment to obeying all enabled switches.
 I say that based on simply reading their reasoning output over many generations.
 So I have adopted that phrasing.